Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Numerical analysis

-In Figs. \ref{fig:Gnum-Gd-1}(a-d), $K=1.80$, and $\alpha$ takes values in the set $\left\{ -0.5,-0.25,+0.25,+0.5\right\} $.
-For these values, also considered in Figs. \ref{fig:Gd-K}(a) and \ref{fig:Gd-K}(b), the KS system has S oscillators.
-This is confirmed by the finite values of $R$ in the graph of Fig. \ref{fig:ROGrid}(c), for which $K=1.80$.
-The presence of both S and D oscillators, which means that the KS system is in a partially synchronized state, is vividly depicted in the histograms of Figs. \ref{fig:Gnum-Gd-1}(a-d).
+The occurrence of both S and D oscillators is depicted in the histograms of Figs. \ref{fig:Gnum-Gd-1}(a-d), where $K=1.80$, and $\alpha$ takes values in the set $\left\{ -0.5,-0.25,+0.25,+0.5\right\} $.
+Figs. \ref{fig:Gnum-Gd-1}(a-d) show that the graphs of $G_{D}$ are in agreement with the histogram profiles.
+The histograms exhibit, at $\nu=\Omega$, tall and thin bars, which we refer to as\emph{ peaks}.
+The peaks are related to the delta term of the function $G$ (See Eq. (\ref{eq:G-1})).

-These histograms exhibit \emph{synchronization peaks}, which are the thin vertical bars at $\nu=\Omega$.
-We avoided showing them entirely because their height are much higher than the other bars.
-The synchronization peaks are associated with the delta term $G$ (See Eq. (\ref{eq:G-1})) and emerge due to the accumulation of S-oscillator instantaneous frequencies at $\nu=\Omega$.
-We draw the reader's attention to the fact that the area of the bar representing the synchronization peak is not exactly equal to the fraction of S oscillators.
-However, one can be a good approximation of the other, depending on how small is the peak width.
-The smaller the peak width, the smaller the parcel of the peak area, quantifying the fraction of D oscillators with instantaneous frequencies near $\nu=\Omega$.
+We avoided showing the peaks entirely because their height are much higher than the other histogram bars.
+The smaller the width of the peak, the higher its height.
+The peaks emerge due to the large accumulation of instantaneous frequencies, most of them from S oscillators.
+We draw the reader's attention to the fact that the area of the peak is not exactly equal to $S(K,\alpha)$: a small part of the peak area contributes to the fraction of D oscillators, given by $1-S(K,\alpha)$.
+Yet, the peak area can be a good approximation to $S(K,\alpha)$, depending on how small is the peak width.

-Figures \ref{fig:Gnum-Gd-1}(a-d) also show that, for the values of $K$ and $\alpha$ considered, the graphs of $G_{D}$ are in good agreement with the part of the histograms outside the synchronization peak.
-Since both $G$ and the histograms are normalized and the curves of $G_{D}$ fit the histograms, the theoretical quantity properly $S(K,\alpha)$ is an approximation of the area of the synchronization peak, provided the histogram bars have small widths.

-Another noteworthy aspect of the $G_{D}$ graphs in Figs. \ref{fig:Gnum-Gd-1}(a-d), also confirmed by the histograms, is the seeming reflection symmetry around the synchronization peak under an inversion of sign of the parameter $\alpha$.
-If the signal of $\alpha$ is inverted, keeping fixed its absolute value, Figs. \ref{fig:Gnum-Gd-1}(a-d) signalize that the right (or left) side of the graphs and histograms are reflected on the left (or right) side after the signal inversion.
+A noteworthy property is the seeming reflection symmetry around the peaks.
+The reflection symmetry is related to sign inversions in the parameter $\alpha$: if the signal of $\alpha$ is inverted, keeping fixed its absolute value, the right (or left) side of the graphs and histograms are reflected on the left (or right) side.